atkinsroy/HPESimpliVity/README.md

 ## Requirements

 * Windows PowerShell V5.1 or PowerShell Core V7.x (PowerShell Core V6.x is not recommended)
-* The IP address and the credentials of an authorized OmniStack user account.
+* The IP address and the credentials of an authorized OmniStack user account
-* Tested with HPE SimpliVity V4.0.1.
-The module is compatible with older versions but has not been tested.
+* The module has been tested with HPE SimpliVity V4.0.1 and should be compatible with older versions (but has not been tested)

 ## Installation

-* Install or update the HPESimplivity module from the PowerShell Gallery, using one of the following commands:
+* Install or update the HPESimplivity module from the PowerShell Gallery using one of the following commands:

 ```powershell
     PS C:\> Install-Module -Name HPESimpliVity